Fly Fishing 101

 How do you strip a streamer for trout?

 Cast across or down and retrieve the fly in strips that make it swim like fleeing prey — start with short, quick strips, then try long slow pulls or an erratic jerk-pause.
-Keep the rod low and vary the cadence every few casts until you find what triggers a chase and an eat.
+Keep the rod low and vary the cadence every few casts until you find what triggers a chase and an eat, and build in deliberate one- to two-second pauses, because big trout often commit on the drop.

 What is the best streamer retrieve for big trout?

-There isn't one — it changes daily.
-Short quick strips imitate a fleeing baitfish; long slow pulls imitate a wounded one (good in cold/clear water); a jerk-pause draws eats on the pause.
+There isn't one — it changes daily and with water temperature.
+In cold water (below ~50°F), long slow pulls imitate a wounded, catchable baitfish; in 55-65°F water, an erratic jerk-pause provokes reaction strikes; in warm low water, a subtle hand-twist keeps the fly in the zone without spooking fish.
 Change speed and rhythm until fish respond, and note what produced the grab.

 How do you set the hook on a streamer?

 Use a strip set: keep the rod low and pointed at the fly, and when a fish grabs, pull hard with your stripping hand rather than lifting the rod tip.
-A rod-lift pulls the big fly away from the fish; a strip set drives the hook home and keeps the fly in the zone if you miss.
+A rod-lift pulls the big fly away from the fish; a strip set drives the hook into the hinge of the jaw and keeps the fly in the zone if you miss.
+Once the line comes tight, a low side-sweep of the rod buries the hook.

 What rod and line do you need for streamer fishing?

-A 9-foot 7- or 8-weight rod to turn over big, heavy or articulated flies, usually paired with a sink-tip or full-sink line to get the fly down, and a short stout leader (0X-3X).
+A 9-foot 7- or 8-weight rod to turn over big, heavy or articulated flies, usually paired with a sink-tip or full-sink line to get the fly down, and a short stout leader (0X-3X, 3-5 feet).
+Match the sink rate to the water — a short polyleader/versileader for shallow runs, a full-sink line for deep tailwater flow.
 Lighter trout rods struggle to cast big streamers and fight the large fish they attract.

 When is the best time to streamer fish in North Georgia?

-The fall pre-spawn window (October-November) is prime for aggressive trophy browns, especially in low light (dawn, dusk, overcast) and slightly off-color water after rain.
+The fall pre-spawn window (October-November) is prime for aggressive trophy browns, especially in low light (dawn, dusk, overcast) and slightly off-color water after rain or in the hours before a front.
 Streamers also produce on cold-season tailwaters during warm, overcast winter days.
+Midday bluebird sun in low summer water is the toughest condition.

 Chase a trophy brown with a guide